 FusionCharts

-Pie Charts Examples With Explanation: Comprehensive Guide
+Pie Charts Examples with Explanation: Comprehensive 2026 Guide

 A pie chart is a circular-shaped chart that visually demonstrates the part-whole relationship of categorical data variables.
 The circular chart is rendered as a circle that represents the total amount of data while having slices that represent the categories.
 Each slice in the pie visualizes each variable (or category), with the arc size and length showing its quantity.